History of WSFA-TV

 Nearly 25 years later when the television studios were built in 1954, the radio station moved into the facility along with the new TV station.
 In February of 1955, just two months after going on the air, both the radio and television stations were purchased by the Oklahoma Publishing Company.
 The two stations’ marriage lasted only another year when in 1956 the radio station was sold and its call letters changed to WHHY.
 The radio station was then moved to a downtown location.

-WSFA-TV expanded to two large state-of-the-art studios at its location on East Delano Avenue in West Montgomery.
-Its broadcasts originate from this location to this day.
+WSFA-TV expanded to two large state-of-the-art studios at its location on East Delano Avenue in west Montgomery, where its broadcasts originated from 1954 until March of 2020, when it moved into a new, state-of-the-art facility downtown.
+As part of that move, WSFA management provided decades of film and video to the Alabama Department of Archives and History for preservation.

-From the beginning, WSFA made a serious commitment to news coverage.
-"The Oklahoma Broadcasting people had a newspaper background and news was big with them, unlike a lot of stations at the time," explained former WSFA News Director and Anchor Charles Caton.
-"Many stations had no local news programming at first.
-WSFA, however, had the ingredients for an outstanding news operation: the commitment of ownership, the most advanced equipment available, talented leadership in the person of first News Director Frank McGee, and perhaps most importantly, a riveting story to tell."
+“The Oklahoma Broadcasting people had a newspaper background and news was big with them, unlike a lot of stations at the time,” explained former WSFA News Director and Anchor Charles Caton.
+“Many stations had no local news programming at first.
+WSFA, however, had the ingredients for an outstanding news operation: the commitment of ownership, the most advanced equipment available, talented leadership in the person of first News Director Frank McGee, and perhaps most importantly, a riveting story to tell.”

-The story was the Montgomery Bus Boycott which launched Dr. Martin Luther King, Jr., to national prominence.
-It also was a proving ground for McGee, who later anchored NBC's "Today" show and all the early space shots.
+The story was the Montgomery Bus Boycott, which launched Dr. Martin Luther King, Jr., to national prominence.
+It also was a proving ground for McGee, who later anchored NBC’s “Today” show and all the early space shots.

-WSFA was one of the first stations outside the nation's top ten largest markets to own film processing equipment and during the late 1950's WSFA fed many stories to the networks each week and processed more film than any station south of the nation's Capitol.
+WSFA was one of the first stations outside the nation’s top ten largest markets to own film processing equipment.
+During the late 1950s WSFA fed many stories to the networks each week and processed more film than any station south of the nation’s Capitol.

-During the early years of the Civil Rights movement, NBC, CBS, ABC, and the Canadian Broadcasting Company each used the WSFA facilities to transmit stories to their viewers.
+During the early years of the Civil Rights movement, NBC, CBS, ABC and the Canadian Broadcasting Company each used the WSFA facilities to transmit stories to their viewers.

 In 1959, WSFA-TV was purchased by The Broadcasting Company of the South.
-The 1960's were exciting times in television.
+The 1960s were exciting times in television.
 The old black-and-white pictures gave way to color, and videotape changed the way stations operated.
-In the mid-1970's, WSFA erected its "tall tower."
+In the mid-1970s, WSFA erected its “tall tower.”
 At the time, it was the third tallest man-made structure in the world!

-In addition to outstanding news coverage, WSFA presented many live programs still remembered fondly in Central and South Alabama.
-Children's programming included "Fun for the Young" and "Young World" with Marge Payne, "Cartoon Carl," "Popeye Theater," "Adventure," and "Junior Auction."
+In addition to outstanding news coverage, WSFA presented many live programs still remembered fondly in central and south Alabama.
+Children’s programming included “Fun for the Young” and “Young World” with Marge Payne, “Cartoon Carl,” “Popeye Theater,” “Adventure,” and “Junior Auction.”

 Betsy Plummer, the first lady of Montgomery television, was host of "How Do You Do It?"
 Catherine Wright interviewed many nationally-known guests on the "Guest Room," and her teenage daughter, Toni Tennille, played the piano and sang on many of the local programs.
 She later became world famous as part of "Captain and Tennille."